 Shakespeare acquired a well-stocked tool chest of rhetorical devices now called figures of speech.
 While some authors are happy to coin an occasional metaphor, like “well-stocked tool chest,” Shakespeare employed scores of figures of speech, probably learned in school while studying Latin poetry and plays, and later enriched through a lifetime of reading and writing.

-Greeks developed rhetoric to enhance an orator’s ability to inform, persuade, or inspire audiences.
-The craft was useful not only in the politics of their new democracy but also in the writing of their poetry and drama.
-Romans continued to build on the Greeks’ work.
-Centuries later, during the English Renaissance, fueled by the invention of movable type and the mass publication of classical texts, the art of rhetoric inspired new generations of politicians, poets and playwrights.
+Greeks developed rhetoric to enhance an orator's ability to inform, persuade, inspire and hold the attention of audiences.
+The craft was especially useful in the politics of their new democracy, which lacked television, radio, newspapers and the internet.
+They discovered it was also effective in writing poetry and plays.
+Romans continued to build on the Greeks' work.
+Centuries later, during the English Renaissance, fueled by the invention of movable type and the mass publication of classical texts, scholars resurrected the art of rhetoric, which inspired new generations of politicians, poets and playwrights.

-While dividing figures of speech into categories and types helps students better understand, remember and use these devices, these classifications are not definitive, nor are they universally accepted among scholars.
+Figures of speech are sometimes divided into categories and types to help students better understand, remember and use these devices.
+These classifications are not definitive, nor are they universally accepted among scholars.
 Even the definitions of many individual figures of speech are subject to debate.
 What all rhetorical devices have in common is that they are departures from normal, natural or simple language.
 But, of course, that requires consensus on the definitions of normal, natural and simple.